Silicon Valley Hiring Executive Had H-1B Problems

 The criminal penalties were extremely severe and represented possible lengthly prison time and deportation.
 The political nature of these hiring incidents were impactful as jobs in America are popularly viewed as jobs for American citizens.
 Additionally, the jobs could have been undervalued because they were performed by immigrants.
 Unfortunately, the client had approached me only when the criminal charges had been issued against him for some time while he worried about what his next steps might be.
 Because he waited to contact me, the Government strengthened their case and solidly targeted my client as one of their worst offenders.

-During the evolution of this case I was able to break down the hiring process for the government to make them aware of the difficulties in making these jobs available in the first place.
+During the evolution of this case I was able to break down the hiring process for the Government to make them aware of the difficulties in making these jobs available in the first place.
 The large firm where my client worked was also depending on my client's efforts to maintain a stable workforce.

 Two years passed while I made headway in my client's favor.
-I communicated all of my client's best intentions to his accusers even though may client's results were challenged by law.
+I communicated all of my client's best intentions to his accusers even though my client's results were challenged by law.
 I educated the Government about the actual nature of H1B employment and the implementation of a very complex law.
 After I conducted extremely sensitive negotiations for a significant period of time, my client was never going to face prison and he was able to avoid a conviction and to resolve his mis steps with a civil judgment.
 It was a victory to remove him from the criminal justice system.
 Now he is not worried about being deported or being criminally accused and he is still a key player in the business of hiring tech employees.

 Practice area(s): White Collar Crime